 Waivers, permits, and inspections may be required by local codes, adding to the overall costs.

-All in all, you can expect to spend anywhere from $1,000 to $5,000 for a grease trap, depending on the size and complexity of the unit, as well as the installation.
+Overall, you can expect to spend anywhere from $1,000 to $5,000 on a grease trap, depending on the size and complexity of the unit and the installation.

 Installing a Grease Trap

-Although the job of installing a grease trap may seem fairly straightforward, there are a few things to keep in mind.
+Although installing a grease trap may seem fairly straightforward, there are a few things to keep in mind.
 First, you need to make sure that the grease trap is the appropriate size for your needs.
 Second, you will need to obtain the proper permits before installation can begin.
-And third, the job will require some plumbing knowledge and experience.
+Third, the job will require some plumbing knowledge and experience.

 For every 100 gallons of wastewater produced, you will need a grease trap with a capacity of 1 to 3 gallons.